mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 not have the runs on the run, I headed out.

-Good news is my hip flexor was not bothered by the jog; better news is that I survived the loop, including the hill on _Grange Road_, without issue.
+Good news is my hip flexor was not bothered by the jog; better news is that I survived the loop, including the big hill on _Grange Road_, without issue.
 Effort was **super easy**.

-I sipped tea through the evening to help get the fluids back up and rolled the knot in my left glute.
+I sipped tea through the evening to replenish the fluids
+and hit the knot in my left glute with the lacrosse ball.
 <!----->
 ### NICE, MIXED SURFACE LOOP
 ![Run](/assets/jpg/run-20230224.jpeg)